arunpraba/reactjs.org/src/content/reference/react/useReducer.md

 </Sandpack>

-`useReducer` is very similar to [`useState`](/reference/react/useState), but it lets you move the state update logic from event handlers into a single function outside of your component.
+`useReducer` is very similar to [`useState`](/reference/react/useState), but it enables you move the state update logic from event handlers into a single function outside of your component.
 Read more about [choosing between `useState` and `useReducer`.](/learn/extracting-state-logic-into-a-reducer#comparing-usestate-and-usereducer)

 ---